 A wage garnishment is when a court orders that an employer withhold a certain sum of money from a paycheck.
 In Alabama, once the money is withheld, it is then mailed to the clerk of the court.
 The clerk will then forward the money to person or company until each pay period until the debt is paid in full.
 However, before your wages can be garnished, a person or company must file a lawsuit in state or federal court against you and win that lawsuit.
 If the person or company wins, the court will issue a judgment.
 A judgment is a legal document which states that the party wins and how much money, costs and interest that is owed.
 The judgment then allows the person or company to garnish your wages or to even seize your property.
 Yes, it sounds complicated, but basically if you are sued and lose, then the winning party can take your money and property!!
 It is a harsh concept, but it happens every day!

-Often times, people have their wages garnished for judgments and allow the garnishments to go on for years thinking nothing can be done!
+Often, people have their wages garnished for judgments and allow the garnishments to go on for years thinking nothing can be done!
 Please, don’t let this happen if you currently have a garnishment or you are facing a garnishment!
 Interest and attorney fees accumulate on the judgment which makes the amount owed grow higher and higher.
 Interest on a judgment accumulates at 7.5% per year!
 In fact, some people lose up to 25% of their gross income each pay period to garnishments!
-Why let this happen when a phone call to the Montgomery bankruptcy lawyers at The Sellers Law Firm can start the process of stopping this!
+Why let this happen when a phone call to the Montgomery, Selma or Central Alabama bankruptcy lawyers at The Sellers Law Firm can start the process of stopping this!

 The moment that you file the bankruptcy is the moment that your garnishment must stop according to the law!
 Once we file the petition, the bankruptcy court issues a “stay,” which is like an injunction, and it prevents any more money from being collected through the garnishment.
 By meeting with one of our experienced and knowledgeable bankruptcy lawyers, you will learn what your rights are, get your questions answered and upon filing of the Chapter 7 or Chapter 13, we will be able to stop garnishments and put more of your hard-earned money back in your pocket where it belongs!

-Call the experienced Montgomery bankruptcy lawyers at The Sellers Law Firm today at 334-LAWYERS (334-529-9377).
-There is never a fee for a consultation!
+Call or text the experienced Montgomery, Selma, and Central Alabama bankruptcy lawyers at The Sellers Law Firm today at 334-LAWYERS (334-529-9377).
+There is never a fee for a consultation, and our phone lines are answered 24 hours a day.
+We can usually meet with you within 24 hours of contacting us!
 People would always ask us, “Why don’t you have an office near me?”
 We finally answered that “near me” question a few years ago!
 We have locations throughout central Alabama in Montgomery, Selma, Greenville, and Troy.
-You may also contact us by email at email@example.com, use the “text us” feature on our website, or the Contact Us link on our website.
+You may also contact us by email at email@example.com, use the Contact Us link on our website.
 Remember that doing nothing, changes nothing!